3.4. Contract market

 - Contracts are financial, i.e. generators always buy in the spot market to sell at the contract market, whether dispatched or not.
 The financial contract provides price stability to purchasers and sellers, in accordance with their expectations of the evolution of marginal costs.

-- Currently, sales contracts to distribution companies for regulated customers must consider the price resulting from public tenders regulated and directed by the CNE.
+- Sales contracts to distribution companies for regulated customers must consider the price resulting from public tenders regulated and directed by the CNE.